SimonJaricot/simonjaricot.github.io/src/content/posts/typescript-tips.md

 ---
 title: Essential TypeScript Tips for Better Code
-description: Learn practical TypeScript techniques that will improve your code quality and developer experience
+summary: Learn practical TypeScript techniques that will improve your code quality and developer experience
 date: '2025-01-05'
 published: true
 ---